-Department: Management & International Business
+Department: Management and International Business

 Professor Nim Razook is the David Ross Boyd Professor Emeritus of Legal Studies and the former Robert Zinke Chair in Energy Management.
 His research interests include the meaning of common law obedience, product liability law, issues of federalism associated with federal commercial legislation, and the scope of judicial review of Congressional actions under the Commerce Clause.
 His articles have appeared in the American Business Law Journal (seven articles) and numerous law reviews.
 Two of his articles have earned the Hoeber Award as distinguished articles appearing in the American Business Law Journal and two other articles earned Hoeber Awards as best articles in the Journal of Legal Studies Education.